derplarsen/localOperatorMac/README.md

 Now that we are inside the pod we can run a test to see if our SSL / SASL plain encryption + ACL is enabled..

-    _(First, we’ll need to set the local IP for the name resolution of “b0.SASL_PLAINTEXT”, do this by editing /etc/hosts and giving the non-127.0.0.1 ip address (mine is 192.168.1.12) of the laptop)_
+(First, we’ll need to set the local IP for the name resolution of “b0.SASL_PLAINTEXT”, do this by editing /etc/hosts and giving the non-127.0.0.1 ip address (mine is 192.168.1.12) of the laptop.

-Fire up a producer to send in some messages: \
+Fire up a producer to send in some messages: